lwd2136/crawl4ai-mcp/README.md

 # crawl4ai MCP Server

-A MCP server that provides web crawling capabilities with markdown output and citations.
+A MCP server that provides web crawling capabilities using crawl4ai with markdown output for the LLM.

 ## Installation

 ### Prerequisites
 - Node.js
-- Access to the crawl4ai API service
+- Access to the crawl4ai instance: https://docs.crawl4ai.com/core/docker-deployment/

 ### Setup